Desktop computers

 With processors, we're interested in what single-core and multi-core performance is like, and what that means for gaming performance.
 One of the most popular programs for this type of testing is Cinebench 2024.

 Cinebench 2024 uses Redshift, the Cinema 4D rendering engine, to measure single-core and multi-core performance.
-It allows us to decide for ourselves whether we want to do a quick test or a longer test to test consistency or how stable the performance is.
-There's also a handy benchmark of peer and competitor processors, so you can instantly see if our processor is performing up to expectations.
+It lets us decide for ourselves whether we want to run a quick test or a longer test to test consistency or how stable the performance is.
+There is also a handy benchmark of identical and competing processors, which we can use to immediately see if our processor is performing as expected.
 They also recently added support for new Arm processors, such as the Snapdragon X Elite.

 PCMark - simulating everyday life

-Another old-timer that has held its own over the years as one of the better CPU testing programs out there.
-PCMark is actually a collection of different tests that simulate everyday use, such as running office programs, browsing the web, streaming videos, and the like.
-It also shows CPU consumption, temperature and more.
+Another old-timer that has remained one of the better processor testing programs over the years.
+PCMark is actually a collection of various tests that simulate everyday use, such as running office programs, browsing the web, streaming videos, etc. It also shows processor usage, temperature, and more.

 Although there is a free version, the collection of tests is limited.
 Free tests are enough for undemanding testing and a quick comparison, but for something more serious you need to pay an extra 28 euros.